fine art horse pet portraits by commission

-If you are looking to take photos of your horse for a portrait, the ideal is to take your horse outside into a yard or field for the photo shoot.
-As you can see by copmparing the photos below, the stables are fairly dark and the camera has used the in built flash to help add light into the scene.
+If you are looking to take photos of your horse for a portrait, the ideal is to take your horse outside into a yard or field for the photoshoot.
+As you can see by comparing the photos below, the stables are fairly dark and the camera has used the in built flash to help add light into the scene.
 This helps us to see the horse more clearly, however it can give unnatural shadows and shiny areas on the horse.
-We can to some extent remove flash and red eye from eyes, however if you have the facilities to take photos of your horse in natural daylight, it will be the ideal.
+We can to some extent remove flash and red eye from eyes, however if you have the facilities to take photos of your horse in natural daylight, it will be much more ideal.

-The photo comparison above is also a good example of deciding whether you would like to see your horse in the portrait with or without tack.
+The photo comparison below is also a good example of deciding whether you would like to see your horse in the portrait with or without tack.
+The photos of Elly below show her with a head collar in one photos and without anything on in the other.
+In most cases we are unable to remove head collars or tack when painting or drawing your portrait.
 Many owners like to see their horse more naturally without any reins, rugs, coats, tack etc. Other clients prefer to have their horses painted in their full refinery.
-It is extremely difficult to remove the tack when working from a photo with your horse wearing tack, as it means 'imagining what is underneath them' and in effect making these areas up.
+It is extremely difficult to remove the tack when working from a photo with your horse wearing tack, as it means 'imagining what is underneath' and in effect making these areas up.
 So we do prefer to paint or draw the photo exactly how you have taken them.

 If you would like us to paint or draw a head study of your horse, the ideal is to fill the viewfinder with the horses head.
 We aren't for example, able to paint a head study from the full body photo below left.
 When zooming into the photo on the computer there is not enough information within the photo to work with.
 However if you step forward a few paces you can quite easily get a photo similar to the example below right.
 You can clearly see both photos were a taken on the same day, at the same time, however there is far more information within the photo on the right to paint from.